TCGV/blog/_posts/2021-02-18-building-a-decentralized-options-exchange.md

 I believe the advent of stablecoins and ingenious DeFi protocols are laying the foundations upon which more accessible and efficient solutions will be built, and its amazing that anyone with a software development and financial background can take part in this transformation.

-My options exchange hobby project has been an edifying adventure, helping me get familiar with the solidity programming model and the overall DeFi ecosystem.
+My options exchange experimental project has been an edifying adventure, helping me get familiar with the solidity programming model and the overall DeFi ecosystem.
 There's still a lot to learn, and I believe the best way will continue to be getting my hands dirty and keep improving this project, stay tuned.

 ---